LtHommel/ObsidianOUPeriods/README.md

 | Zomer | 14 Jul 2025 | 31 Aug 2025 |

-> Note: The plugin will be updated to support the **2025/2026** academic year before the start of the year.
+> Note: The plugin will be updated to support the **2025/2026** academic year after the study guide is released.

 ## Usage

 1. **Install the Plugin**
    - Copy or clone the plugin files into your Obsidian vault’s plugins folder.
-   - Alternatively you can download it from the Community Plugin Browser.
+   - ~~Alternatively you can download it from the Community Plugin Browser.~~ -> not at the moment, hopefully later.
    - Ensure that you have enabled it in Obsidian’s "Community Plugins" section.

 2. **Set Your Daily Note Date Format**